QUICC-FOR/QUICCSQL/README.md

 - **Check** validity of `RIGHT JOIN` (**Done**)
 - Table clean, closed and working for: `FIA`, `QC`, `ON`, `NB`

+#### Climatic data table

+- Filter original climatic data table using the localisation table
+- Remove all year not necessary
+- Remove lat, long, elevation
+- Create Pkey on plot_id and year

 ### TODO on conversion functions

 #### Plot_info table